Royal College, Colombo: Sports and extracurricular activities

 Sport is a major part of Royal College, with over 21 different sports played.
-Taking centre stage of the annual sporting calendar are the Royal-Thomian (Big Match), the Bradby and the Regatta.
-Royal College has always been in the top level of almost all school sports.
+Taking centre stage of the annual sporting calendar is the Royal-Thomian (Big Match), the Bradby and the Regatta.
+Royal College has always been at the top level of almost all school sports.

 Royal-Thomian

 Cricket has been played at the school since 1838 and the Royal College Cricket Club was formed in 1878 by Ashley Walker.
-The annual cricket match, The Big Match, played against the school's traditional rival, S. Thomas' College, Mt Lavinia is the second-longest uninterrupted cricket match series in the world.
+The annual cricket match, the Big Match, played against the school's traditional rival, S. Thomas' College, Mt Lavinia is the second-longest uninterrupted cricket match series in the world.
 The original match was played between Colombo Academy and S. Thomas' College, Mutwal Modara in 1879, with schoolmasters participating as well as schoolboys.
 From 1880 onwards, only schoolboys were allowed to play in the match.

 Until 2006 the tally stood with both schools winning 33 each and 61 drawn.
 This is preceded by the Cycle Parade which usually happens on the day before the big match, with the official objective of visiting the captain's house to encourage him.